AssataW/AssataW/README.md

 #

 ### :computer: Recommended resources

-Shout out to the content creators that aided me on my cloud computing journey.
-I'd recommend subscribing to these YouTube channels and checking out their content (content not my own).
+Check out the YouTube playlist featuring recommended videos that played a pivotal role in guiding me through my cloud-computing journey.
+Subscribe to these creators for additional insights and tips in the Cloud (content not my own).

 <!-- YOUTUBE-LINKS -->